 Why is Atlassian Bitbucket Server useful?

 Continuous integration is provided by Bitbucket Server’s links to Bamboo, Atlassian’s continuous integration server.
 When new code is committed, Bitbucket Server transmits this to Bamboo.
 Bamboo will then initiate an automated build.
-Once the build is finished, Bamboo will run automated tests and sent the results to the test and project managers.
+Once the build is finished, Bamboo will run automated tests and send the results to the test and project managers.
 Bamboo will then deploy the new build to one or more test and staging environments.

 - On-premise – control your source code within the safety of your firewall.